chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/boycott-effect/boycott-effect.rst

 Description of the Case
 -----------------------

 This example simulates the sedimentation of a group of particles in a viscous fluid.
 Two cases were simulated.
 In the first case, the channel is placed vertically.
 In the second case, the channel is inclined at :math:`20^{\circ}` with respect to the gravity.
 First, we use Lethe-DEM to insert the particles.
 We enable check-pointing in order to write the DEM checkpoint files which will be used as the starting point of the CFD-DEM simulation.
-Then, we use the ``cfd_dem_coupling_3d`` solver within Lethe to simulate the sedimentation of particles by initially reading the checkpoint files from the DEM simulation.
+Then, we use the ``cfd_dem_coupling`` solver within Lethe to simulate the sedimentation of particles by initially reading the checkpoint files from the DEM simulation.

 -------------------